Skip to main content

 All Zaparoo Core distributions ship with a common command line interface (CLI) that can be used to interact with the API.
 This interface is the same on every platform that Zaparoo works on, and can be safely used as a scripting target.

-The name of the Zaparoo core binary may differ slightly between platforms.
-The examples on this page will target MiSTer which ships with a binary named zaparoo.sh, whereas Windows ships with a binary named Zaparoo.exe.
+The name of the Zaparoo core binary may differ slightly on your platform.
+For example, MiSTer ships with a binary named zaparoo.sh, whereas Windows ships with a binary named Zaparoo.exe.
 Functionally they're the same, just replace the filename in the examples.

 If a platform's binary displays a GUI when run without arguments, the GUI will not be display when at least one of these flags are enabled.